-During the independent medical examination, the doctor will not only observe you while performing exam procedures, but also take note of how you walk into the building or exam room, how you stand, whether you have trouble rising from a chair or climbing onto the exam table, whether you show signs of distress while sitting on the exam table, or anything else the IME doctor feels is relevant to your condition.
+During the independent medical exam, the doctor will not only observe you while performing exam procedures, but also take note of how you walk into the building or exam room, how you stand, whether you show signs of distress while sitting on the exam table, whether you have trouble rising from a chair or climbing onto the exam table, or anything else the IME doctor feels is relevant to your condition.

 Signs of Deception

 IME doctors will look closely for indications of deception or exaggeration of an injury; they will report anything that makes them doubtful of a patient’s reported symptoms.

 Objective Signs of Injury